bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/architecture/data-plane-osd-cluster-dynamic-scaling.md

 `clusterA` is then *soft deleted* from from the database.
 `clusterA`'s external dependencies are then removed:
 This step consists of removing the keycloak client created for this cluster's IDP along with removing the kas-fleetshard-operator service account.

+## OSD Cluster Scale-Up criteria and value calculation

+The cluster reconciler periodically evaluates the state of all data plane clusters stored in the KAS Fleet Manager database.

+KAS Fleet Manager will evaluate each defined provider's regions.
+For each region it will create a new OSD cluster in it (a scale-up will be triggered at OSD cluster level) if all the following conditions are true:
+* All of the clusters in provider's region are in state `full` or `failed`

+The number of OSD clusters that will be created when a scale-up is triggered will be `1`